naushad-rahman/CarND-Path-Planning-Project/README.md

 - libuv 1.12.0
 - Udacity's simulator.

 For instructions on how to install these components on different operating systems, please, visit [Udacity's seed project](https://github.com/udacity/CarND-Path-Planning-Project).
-As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Ubuntu OS.
-I am sorry to be that restrictive.

 In order to install the necessary libraries, use the [install-ubuntu.sh](./install-ubuntu.sh).

 # Compiling and executing the project
-I have used "clion" IDE which help me to build , debug the code .
+I have used "clion" IDE which help me to build , debug and run the code .
 ![IDE](images/clion_IDE.png)

 Otherhand , We can directly  build code using `make all` inside 'cmake-build-debug' folder .
 It will create